smfxfc/nicknamebot/README.md

 # nicknamebot
-"""Updated to store data using SQL rather than a JSON file."""
+Updated to store data using SQL rather than a JSON file.